zkorum/racine/README.md

 Racine is a **meta-protocol** designed for **verifiable provenance**, capturing the **semantics** and **origin** of data, independent of storage location or transfer protocol.

-It introduces an **authentication layer** based on trustless zero-knowledge proofs, allowing real-life credentials (e.g., biometrics passports, verifiable credentials) to serve as the primary digital identifier while protecting privacy.
+It introduces an **authentication layer** based on trustless zero-knowledge proofs, allowing real-life credentials (e.g., biometrics passports, verifiable credentials) to serve as the primary digital identifier for end-users while protecting privacy.
 This ensures context-based proof of humanity (1 account = 1 human), with the **ZKP nullifier** acting as the **root of identity**, establishing trust while maintaining anonymity.

 Racine also introduces a **universal API** that allows data to be collected and shared from any source, no matter how the data is stored or transmitted.
 It aims to be compatible with a wide range of existing data transfer protocols such as centralized HTTP server, IPFS, Filecoin, Waku, Nostr or AT Proto (think cross-posting but beyond just social).